ahmadammarm/be-technical-test-gencidev/README.md

 Server will run at: [http://localhost:3000](http://localhost:3000)

 You can also se the API Documentation here :
-<a href="https://documenter.getpostman.com/view/28586929/2sB3BLkTbu" target="blank">Backend Test Gencidev API Documentation</a>
+<a href="https://documenter.getpostman.com/view/28586929/2sB3BLkTbu">Backend Test Gencidev API Documentation</a>